-- a.
+a.
 Group leaders who pay all or part of the group's expenses may be reimbursed by submitting a claim for the actual expenses incurred.
-The claim must be accompanied by the vendor's invoice/receipt showing payment in full. - b.
-Members of a group who have some portion of their subsistence expenses paid by the group leader may claim reimbursement for the remainder of their subsistence expenses.
+The claim must be accompanied by the vendor's invoice/receipt showing payment in full.
 IX.
-MISCELLANEOUS TRAVEL EXPENSES

-Miscellaneous expenses are reimbursable when they are ordinary and necessary to accomplish the official business purpose of a trip.
+MISCELLANEOUS TRAVEL EXPENSES Miscellaneous expenses are reimbursable when they are ordinary and necessary to accomplish the official business purpose of a trip.
 The Travel Expense Voucher must include an explanation of why such expenditures are being claimed.
-Allowable miscellaneous expenses include the following:
+Allowable miscellaneous expenses include the following: - a.

-- a.
 Business office expenses such as word processing services; equipment rentals; fax and computer expenses; copy services; overnight delivery/postage; purchase of materials and supplies, when normal purchasing procedures cannot be followed; rental of a room or other facility for the transaction of official business; local and long distance telephone calls (including one reasonably brief, non-emergency, personal call home per day); and laundering, cleaning, or pressing of clothing (if a trip exceeds six days). - b.
-Special fees for foreign travel, including the actual cost of obtaining a passport, visa, tourist card, and necessary photographs; cost of certificates of birth, health, identity, and related affidavits; charges for required inoculations and medical evacuation insurance; currency conversion and check cashing fees; the cost of traveler's checks; costs related to hiring guides, translators, and local labor; and the cost of full collision insurance on automobiles rented in foreign countries. - c.
+Special fees for foreign travel, including the actual cost of obtaining a passport, visa, tourist card, and necessary photographs; cost of certificates of birth, health, identity, and related affidavits; charges for required inoculations and medical (Approved by ICOC on 12/07/06 for staff and Working Group members) evacuation insurance; currency conversion and check cashing fees; the cost of traveler's checks; costs related to hiring guides, translators, and local labor; and the cost of full collision insurance on automobiles rented in foreign countries. - c.
 Registration fees for attendance at conferences, conventions, or meetings of professional or learned societies. - d.
-Actual costs for lodging taxes. - e.
-Charges for checking and storing baggage necessary for the business purpose of a trip. - f.
-Other ordinary and necessary expenses not included in the above categories.
+Actual costs for lodging - e.
+Charges for checking and storing baggage necessary for the business purpose of a trip.
+A. NON-CIRM TRAVELERS Travelers in this category include prospective employees, independent contractors and consultants, scientific and working group members, inbound travelers hired by the CIRM for a temporary assignment.
+1. General Regulations Allowable travel expenses for non-CIRM travelers are subject to the provisions of this Policy.
+A Travel Expense Voucher must be submitted.
+Such reimbursements shall be tax-coded 2.
+Prospective Employees a.
+Authorization The CIRM may reimburse the actual travel expenses related to interviewing prospective employees, when such expenses are necessary to acquire key personnel for employment at the CIRM.
+Authorization shall be obtained before any commitment to reimburse travel expenses is made to the prospective employee.
+Reimbursement of allowable expenses is not taxable if the expenses are properly substantiated.